🏆 Contest Top Culture — The general knowledge contest for everyone! Join now →

 💡 Tip

-A child may need to see a food 15-20 times before accepting it.
-This is normal!
+A child may need to see a food 15–20 times before accepting it.
+That's perfectly normal!

 🎨